 Many occupational therapists, upon graduating from occupational therapy school, have to supervise a certified occupational therapy assistant (COTA) working at their facility.
 This experience can be daunting to some, however, if built on communication and realistic expectations it can be a less stressful situation.
 First, let’s start with the legal and professional differences in the expectations at an OT vs. OTA.

 OT vs OTA: The Main Difference

-Occupational therapists spend four years completing a master’s-level education, whereas you can become a COTA by completing a two-year associate’s degree.
-Occupational therapists are involved in all of the evaluation and setting goals for patients, and certified occupational therapy assistants use the information gleaned from the evaluation and goals to treatment plan.
+Occupational therapists spend four years completing a masters-level education, whereas you can become a COTA by completing a two-year associate’s degree.
+Occupational therapists are involved in all of the evaluation and setting goals for patients, and certified occupational therapy assistants use the information gleaned from the evaluation and goals of the treatment plan.
 At some facilities, the certified OTA may have a greater caseload than the OT due to the extra paperwork required of the occupational therapist.
 A COTA has to have their daily notes signed by an OT, whereas OTs do not have to have a cosigner.

 COTAs and OTs Working Together

 Despite differences in the professional and legal roles between COTAs and OTs, the most important aspect of the COTA/OT relationship is communication.
 Both the COTA and OT needs to be strong communicators to allow each professional to treat their patients to the best of their ability.

 For example, after an occupational therapist completes an evaluation on a patient to be seen by the COTA, the OT needs to make sure the COTA is aware of the identified deficits and the goals for the patients.
 The COTA then can make treatment plans as appropriate to address the identified deficits.
 Along the way during treatment, if the COTA or OT feels like the treatment plan or goals need to be updated, they work together to make those adjustments.
 The COTA is allowed to spearhead this, however, the OT is responsible for the changes and has to document the changes made.